How to Set Your Virtual Assistant Rates

 If you have 3 hours to commit per week to start your own business, go ahead and stop reading.

 I know things are busy.
 I know your life is hectic.
-But I challenge you, don’t FIND time in your schedule.
+But I challenge you, don’t FIND time in your schedule…

 MAKE time.

 Go ahead and decide how many hours you are going to commit to running your business.
-I suggest making 5 hours per week (at the bare minimum) JUST for building and advertising your business when you first startup.
+I suggest making 5 hours per week (at the bare minimum) JUST for building and advertising your business when you first start.
 Then, you will have to decide how many “workable hours” you have on top of that.

 You may have to get a babysitter one day a week.
 You may have to wake up 2 hours early.
-You may have to work during nap time instead of watching the Bachelorette.
+You may have to work during nap time instead of watching The Bachelorette.

 How many workable hours will you have during your week, if you schedule your time well?